Archive for the ‘scripty’ Category

 Chrome and SPNEGO

-Update: The landscape on OS X has changed since this post was written.
-Hugh Cole Baker provided in a comment an excellent mechanism for setting self-managed policy on OS X which beats my clunky wrapper; Lion’s Kerberos support has changed in a way which prevents SPNEGO working for our Cosign servers (though a fix at our end is planned); Chrome on Linux gained a proper managed configuration, which we use locally (I produced the lcfg-chrome component for this purpose).
+Update, Aug 2015: The landscape on OS X has changed several times since this post was written.
+Chrome on the Mac now fully supports the “defaults” mechanism to set policy defaults.
+Chrome on Linux gained a proper managed configuration, which we use locally (I produced the lcfg-chrome component for this purpose).

 I was most impressed by the efficient conclusion to the enhancement request for SPNEGO on Chrome, but having read that the request had been met, I struggled for far too long to discover how to activate it.